cylc/cylc-doc/src/user-guide/running-suites.rst

 inserted manually at the right cycle point, with ``cylc insert``.

-.. _Reloading The Suite Configuration At Runtime:
+.. _Reloading The Workflow Configuration At Runtime:

-Reloading The Suite Configuration At Runtime
+Reloading The Workflow Configuration At Runtime
 --------------------------------------------

 The ``cylc reload`` command tells a :term:`scheduler` to reload its